telerik/reporting-docs/report-items/map/structure/overview.md

 position: 0
 ---

-# Map Structure and Elements Overview
+# Overview of the Map Structure and Elements

 The Map report item enables you to visualize aggregated business data in a geographical manner.